SkylineCommunications/dataminer-docs/connector-help/connector_help/Skyline_CCAP_Platform_WM.md

 #### Virtual connection

-This driver uses a virtual connection and does not require any input during element creation.
+This connector uses a virtual connection and does not require any input during element creation.

 ### Initialization

 When you first start using this element, navigate to the **Configuration** page.
-A number of configuration options are available that can change the behavior of the driver.
+A number of configuration options are available that can change the behavior of the connector.
 You can find more information about these settings in the "How to use" section below.

 ### Redundancy